 I've also appeared on TV and radio networks including the BBC, CNN and Sky News.

 My first book, How Long Will Israel Survive?
-The Threat From Within, will be published in 2017.
+The Threat From Within, was published in 2017.
 It steps away from the conflict with the Palestinians to look at Israel's internal problems: how a once-unified population now fights internecine battles—over religion and state, war and peace, race and identity—contesting the very notion of a "Jewish and democratic" state.